Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Safari in private reserves

-If you’re in Cape Town and don’t have time to go on safari in one of South Africa’s national parks — like Kruger Park or Addo Elephant Park (click on the links to read our posts about visiting each one), it’s worth considering a safari in the private reserves near Cape Town.
-It may not be the same as a national park, but it will certainly be a memorable experience.
+If you’re in Cape Town and can’t make it to one of South Africa’s national parks for a safari — like Kruger Park or Addo Elephant Park (click on the links to read our posts about visiting each one), a safari in one of the private reserves near Cape Town is well worth considering.
+It may not be the same as a national park, but it’ll be a memorable experience all the same.
 After all, coming to South Africa and not going on safari is kind of like going to New York and not seeing the Empire State Building, right?

-The main option close to Cape Town is the Aquila Reserve, which offers various tour options.
-These private reserves are malaria-free areas, which can be a plus for families with kids.
+The main option close to Cape Town is the Aquila Reserve, which offers lots of tour options.
+These private reserves are also malaria-free, which is a real plus for families traveling with kids.

 If you’re looking for other safari destinations, take a look at our Kenya and Tanzania itinerary!